M

 Manners

-Bad habits are learned, but so are good manners, too.
+but so are good manners, too.

 Master

-You know a master for two things: he throws himself into what he does, and he's not afraid of making mistakes.
+You know a master for two things:

-The champion's performance comes from the pressure within.
-He sets the bar so high that he has to make an effort to get over it.
+He sets the bar so high that effort is needed to get over it.

 Mastery

-The door to the championship won't open unless we get a good grip on ourself.
+unless we get a good grip on ourself.

-Watching a master violinist play, it's hard to understand how many hours of fiddling are required to give the listener goose bumps.
+are required to give the listener goose bumps.

 Matters of Taste